Public Parks in Dubai

 - Mushrif horse riding center located inside Mushriff Park.

-- Large park off interchange 2 on Sheikh Zayed Road with lots of picnic areas and sports areas including football, tennis.
+- Large park, area 64 hectares, off interchange 2 on Sheikh Zayed Road with lots of picnic areas and sports areas including football, tennis.
 A few ponds including one with boats for hire, although it looks a bit smelly.
 Try not to fall in.

 - Pleasant park for a walk around with gardens, a waterfall, lots of trees.

-- Playground with Ferris wheel, bumper cars, trampolines near Al Wasl Road entrance.
+- Playground with Ferris wheel (not operating though?), bumper cars, trampolines near Al Wasl Road entrance.

 - Train rides around the park.

 - Friday nights is packed out with families having BBQs

 - November 2006 - fees for using tennis courts apparently jumped to 50 dhs per hour.
 Contact Emirates Tennis Academy.